jcn363/MintMind/backups/test-backup-2025-11-16-10-17-35/integration/browser/README.md

 ## Debug

-All integration tests can be run and debugged from within VSCode (both Electron and Web) simply by selecting the related launch configuration and running them.
+All integration tests can be run and debugged from within MintMind (both Electron and Web) simply by selecting the related launch configuration and running them.